Home » Articles » Parenting » Are you suffering from working mum guilt?

 What I also see is my girls experimenting with cooking and surprising me with yummy dinners when I’m just too tired to cook.

-Part 2 – back in full swing
+Back in full swing

 Racing in the door just in time for the 9 am stand-up.
 Flushed face, unprepared, trying to quickly switch from mental image of my crying child at drop-off to ‘I’ve got it all together’ professional.

-In the early days, I remember the childcare drop-offs were emotionally very hard so my husband took over this job.
+In the early days, I remember the childcare drop-offs were emotionally very hard, so my husband took over this job.
 A doctor once told me that perhaps my daughter was one of those children who needed a full-time mum.
 Another professional (me) told me that if I didn’t work, I would be no good to my child.
 I felt like I was at risk of stifling my beautiful girl with my anxiety as a full-time mum.

 I knew what this mummy needed in order to be the best mum I could be, so I worked 20 hours a week in a role that interested and challenged me, helping maintain my version of ‘me’ for a time when my little birds have flown the nest.